-For many years Pentecostalism was a sideline within Protestant Christianity, regarded as an aberration by many Christians; part of the “lunatic fringe”, as some saw it.
+For many years from the time it began, Pentecostalism was a sideline within Protestant Christianity, regarded as an aberration by many Christians; part of the “lunatic fringe”, as some saw it.
 Indeed, “G. Campbell Morgan referred to pentecostals as ‘the last vomit of Satan’, while R. A. Torrey accused them of being ‘founded by a sodomite’” (White, J, 1992, p.
 41).
 And it is still so regarded by many Evangelical Christians, with any number of books written against the movement by well-known and popular authors.
-But ironically, Pentecostalism’s worst enemies are those within its own walls; men and women who not only do not display the fruit of the Spirit but exemplify the works of the flesh (Gal 5:19-23).
+But ironically, Pentecostalism’s worst enemies are those within its own walls, men and women who not only do not display the fruit of the Spirit but exemplify the works of the flesh (Gal 5:19-23).
 These frauds are the face of Pentecostalism and its leading and most public figures.
-They are the televangelists who live like kings and queens in their huge palaces, ruthlessly fleecing their devoted and gullible followers of their hard-earned money to feed their lust for earthly possessions and power.
+They are the televangelists who live like kings and queens in their huge palaces, ruthlessly fleecing their devoted and gullible followers of their hard-earned money to feed their insatiable lust for earthly possessions and power.

 Peddlers of God’s Word

 Many men and women televangelists have made themselves rich at the expense of the faithful Christians who follow them and believe their teaching.
 Promising healing and wealth, they brazenly lie to their audiences that if they will be faithful and sow a seed of faith in the form of a cash donation to them, God will open the windows of heaven and pour out his blessing on them.
 Their personal wealth has become so great that they can and do build extravagant homes for themselves, dress in the most expensive clothes, own their own personal jet airplanes, and spend fortunes on themselves to indulge their every fancy; and they can build huge church buildings on huge properties to accommodate huge congregations.